Mental Health Facilities Wicomico County, MD

 Wicomico County Health Department Behavioral Health Program

-Wicomico County Health Department Behavioral Health Program is a mental health treatment center in Wicomico County, MD, located at 108 East Main Street, 21801 zip code area.
+Wicomico County Health Department Behavioral Health Program is a mental health facility in Wicomico County, MD, located at 108 East Main Street, 21801.
 Wicomico County Health Department Behavioral Health Program provides outpatient treatment.
-Wicomico County Health Department Behavioral Health Program offers couples/family therapy, individual psychotherapy and psychotropic medication to adults, children / adolescents and young adults.
-Wicomico County Health Department Behavioral Health Program also supports people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services at Wicomico County Health Department Behavioral Health Program consist of case management and psychosocial rehabilitation services.
+Wicomico County Health Department Behavioral Health Program provides individual psychotherapy, psychotropic medication and group therapy to young adults, adults and children / adolescents.
+Wicomico County Health Department Behavioral Health Program also supports children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Some other services available at Wicomico County Health Department Behavioral Health Program include case management and psychosocial rehabilitation services.

 Learn More